tripod31/lopython/readme.md

 C:\Users\[user]\AppData\Roaming\LibreOffice\4\user\scripts\python\
 ```
 When I run the scirpt from LO,error occurs.

+In case of linux,I can run the script.

 ###### BreakPoint in callback functions of dialog,does'nt work
 When I debug the script in Eclipse,it doesn't stop at breakpoint,in callback functions.